GLOBAL ECONOMY-Factories falter as orders fade away

 Brazil's central bank slashed its key interest rate to 12 percent from 12.5 percent on Wednesday in a shock decision that it said reflects a mounting global slowdown as well as weaker growth in Latin America's largest economy.

-While HSBC's China PMI rose to 49.9 last month it still pointed to slower growth and Taiwan's dropped to 45.2, the lowest reading since January 2009, the middle of the global financial crisis that crushed world trade.
+While HSBC's China PMI rose to 49.9 last month it still pointed to contraction and Taiwan's dropped to 45.2, the lowest reading since January 2009, the middle of the global financial crisis that crushed world trade.

 "Asian growth is set to slow more sharply than most expect over the coming months," Credit Suisse economist Robert Prior-Wandesforde wrote in a note to clients.